Last updated: December 11, 2023

 Cash out refinance tax deduction limits

-You should take note that there are limitations to the deductions your cash out refinance can provide.
+There are limitations to the deductions your cash out refinance can provide.

-For starters, you may only be able to deduct the interest on the cash used for capital improvements.
+For starters, you may only be able to deduct the interest on the cash used for substantial improvements.
 Interest from cash used on other purchases, such as a vacation, can’t be deducted from your taxes.

 Cash out refinance alternatives